 2. The driver who is found guilty of the charges against him by the court or the school board may have his certificate reissued by reapplying and repeating the procedures for selection and employment of school bus drivers.

-LEGAL REF:
+LEGAL REF: G.S.
+20-218; 115C-245, -248

 ADOPTED: February 7, 2005